Optimal Inference After Model Selection: Simulation: High-Dimensional Regression

 As a simple illustration, we compare selective inference in linear regression after the lasso for $n=100,p=200$.
 Here, the rows of the design matrix $\bX$ are drawn from an equicorrelated multivariate Gaussian distribution with pairwise correlation $\rho=0.3$ between the variables.
 The columns are normalized to have length 1.

 We simulate from the model

 with $\beta$ 7-sparse and its non-zero entries set to $7$.
-The signal to noise ratio (SNR) (magnitude of $\beta$) was chosen so that \sampOrData splitting with half the data yielded a superset of the true variables on roughly 20\% of instances.
+The magnitude of $\beta$ was chosen so that \sampOrData splitting with half the data yielded a superset of the true variables on roughly 20\% of instances.
 For \sampOrData splitting and carving, $Y$ is partitioned into selection and inference data sets $Y_{1}$ and $Y_{2}$, containing $n_1$ and $n_2=n-n_1$ data points respectively.

-We compare two procedures: \begin{description} \item[\capSampOrData Splitting after Lasso on $Y_{1}$ ($\text{Split}_{n_1}$):] Use the lasso on $Y_{1}$ to select the model, and use $Y_{2}$ for inference. \item[\capSampOrData Carving after Lasso on $Y_{1}$ ($\text{Carve}_{n_1}$):] Use the lasso on $Y_{1}$ to select the model, and use $Y_{2}$ and whatever is left over of $Y_{1}$ for inference. \end{description} Procedure $\text{Carve}_{100}$ is inference after the using the lasso on the full data set $Y$.

-For the \sampOrData carving procedures, we use the selected-model $z$-test of Section~\ref{sec:reducedModel} after lasso variable selection using Lagrange parameter as described in \citep{negahban_unified}.
-In addition, we condition on the signs of the active lasso coefficients, so that procedure $\text{Carve}_{100}$ is the inference-after-lasso test considered in \citet{lee2013exact}.\footnote{Because of the form of the selection event when we use the lasso after $n$ data points, the test statistic is conditionally independent of $\proj_{\bX_{M}}^\perp Y$.
+We assume the error variance is known and carry out the Lasso on $Y_1$ with Lagrange parameter as described in \citep{negahban_unified}.
+We then compare two post-selection inference procedures: \begin{description} \item[\capSampOrData Splitting after Lasso on $Y_{1}$ ($\text{Split}_{n_1}$):] Use the lasso on $Y_{1}$ to select the model, and use $Y_{2}$ for inference. \item[\capSampOrData Carving after Lasso on $Y_{1}$ ($\text{Carve}_{n_1}$):] Use the lasso on $Y_{1}$ to select the model, and use $Y_{2}$ and whatever is left over of $Y_{1}$ for inference. \end{description} For the \sampOrData carving procedures, we use the selected-model $z$-test of Section~\ref{sec:reducedModel}.
+In addition, we condition on the signs of the active lasso coefficients, so procedure $\text{Carve}_{100}$ is the inference-after-lasso test proposed in \citet{lee2016exact}.\footnote{Because of the form of the selection event when we use the lasso after $n$ data points, the test statistic is conditionally independent of $\proj_{\bX_{M}}^\perp Y$.
 Thus, there is no distinction between the saturated- and selected-model $z$-tests after the lasso on all $n$ data points.}

 We know from Theorem~\ref{thm:ssInadm} that procedure $\text{Carve}_{n_1}$ strictly dominates procedure $\text{Split}_{n_1}$ for any $n_1$, but there is a selection--inference tradeoff between data-carving procedures $\text{Carve}_n$ and $\text{Carve}_{n_1}$ for $n_1<n$. $\text{Carve}_{n}$ uses all of the data for selection, and is therefore likely to select a superior model, whereas procedure $\text{Carve}_{n_1}$ reserves more power for the second stage.